 You are free to sell your property without any restrictions and keep the money you received from the mobile phone mast lease premium in its entirety.
 Since the lease premium transaction is recorded with the local land registry, our contract remains valid and transfers to the new property owner, along with any rents associated with the phone mast site after the APWireless lease premium period is over.

-How long will it take to receive my mobile phone mast lease premium?
+How long will it take to receive my premium?

-What happens to my phone mast site once you acquire it?
+What happens to my site once you acquire it?

-Generally, very little changes.
 After the lease premium transaction has closed and you have received your funds, we notify the telecoms operator(s) of the change of landlord.
 From that day forward until the end of the APWireless lease premium period, we deal with the telecoms operator(s) regarding financial management of the phone mast site.
 We will also coordinate with you if a site visit or major works are planned, or if additional operators show interest in coming on to your property.